ovangle/google_cloud_datastore/README.md

 **NOTE:**
-While named entities can be created directly, unnamed entities (those with an `id`) need to be allocated in the datastore before use using the `datastore.allocateKey` method.
+While named entities can be created directly, unnamed entities (those with an `id`) need to be allocated in the datastore before they can be used using the `datastore.allocateKey` method.

 A `key` is analagous to a file system path and represents a path from the root of the datastore to the location of the entity.
 An `entity` can *own* other entities, and queries within this